 I’d always wondered what transpired while I was on the operating table, once Dr. Akers removed that mass.
 How long did it take before she received the pathology report?
 What steps needed to take place?

-In speaking with Gissou Azabdaftari, MD, Chief of Cytopathology and Head of Genitourinary Pathology, I learned several things about my pathology that illustrate how getting the correct diagnosis quickly led to the correct treatment — and my survival.
+In speaking with Gissou Azabdaftari, MD, former Chief of Cytopathology and Head of Genitourinary Pathology, I learned several things about my pathology that illustrate how getting the correct diagnosis quickly led to the correct treatment — and my survival.

 In some cases, pathologists need a few days to fully prepare and examine the tissue and cell samples they receive.
 However, my case was an intraoperative frozen section pathology review, meaning that the pathologists must provide a diagnosis very quickly to give the surgeon the proper information that guides their next steps during a surgery or procedure.
 “In nearly all intraoperative frozen section pathology reviews at Roswell Park, the surgeon will have a diagnosis from the pathologist within 20 minutes,” explains Dr. Azabdaftari.